ministryofjustice/money-to-prisoners-common/README.rst

      # OR if it’s the api, this automatically alternative also creates a fresh database with sample data
      ./run.py start --test-mode

+After this has been done once, bringing up apps again only requires repeating step 5.

 **Running using docker-compose (requires access to the private deploy repository)**

 1. Get access to `money-to-prisoners-deploy`_ and see read-me inside to unlock it.